aosabook/500lines/template-engine/chapter.md

 The Templite class has a very simple interface.
-You construct one with the text of the template, then later you can use the `.render` method on it to render a particular dictionary of data through the template:
+You construct one with the text of the template, then later you can use the `.render` method on it to render a particular context, the dictionary of data, through the template:

 ```
 templite = Templite('''